Security Model of Shared Responsibility for Customer Data¶

 As with any third-party service, it’s important for a Wallarm client to understand what client data is sent to Wallarm, and be assured that sensitive data will never reach Wallarm Cloud.
 Wallarm clients with PCI DSS, GDPR and other requirements are recommended to mask sensitive data using special WAF rules.

 The only data transmitted from WAF nodes to the Wallarm Cloud that may include any sensitive details is information about detected malicious requests.
 It’s highly unlikely that a malicious request would contain any sensitive data.
 However, the recommended approach is mask HTTP request fields which may contain PII or credit card details, such as

 cc_number, etc. Using this approach will guarantee that specified information fields will never leave your security perimeter.

-You can apply a special WAF rule called Mark as sensitive data to specify what fields (in the request URI, headers or body) should be omitted when sending attack information from a WAF node to the Wallarm Cloud.
+You can apply a special WAF rule called Mask sensitive data to specify what fields (in the request URI, headers or body) should be omitted when sending attack information from a WAF node to the Wallarm Cloud.
 For additional information about masking the data, please see the document or contact Wallarm support team.